 Reading in School

 Initially, as children learn to read, they are given a picture book with no words with the intention that they will share the book and take part in a conversation generated by the pictures.
-Gradually as the children's knowledge of letters and sounds develop they begin to phonetically decode words.
+Adults continually modelling of story language to support the development of vocabulary.
+As the children's knowledge of letters and sounds develop they begin to phonetically decode words.